 This change was driven by several factors.
 The advent of digital audio and compact discs rendered some aspects of the console obsolete.
 Moreover, audiophiles appreciated the flexibility to mix and match components to achieve their desired sound.

 While the popularity of the stereo console waned, it never entirely disappeared.
-Today, vintage stereo consoles are cherished by collectors and audio enthusiasts alike, and modern reproductions cater to those who appreciate their aesthetic and all-in-one convenience.
+Today, collectors and audio enthusiasts alike cherish vintage stereo consoles.
+Modern reproductions cater to those who appreciate their aesthetic and all-in-one convenience.

 How to Pick a Stereo Console